Factorization of the forward-backward charge asymmetry and measurements of the weak mixing angle and proton structure at

 \section{Introduction}

-The forward-backward asymmetry ($A_{FB}$) of elementary fermion scattering process $f_i \bar{f}_i \rightarrow Z/\gamma^* \rightarrow f_j \bar{f}_j$, with respect to the incident direction $\hat{z}$ of the initial fermion $f_i$, arises from the neutral current interactions of the $Z$ boson to the fermions.
-Around the $Z$ boson mass pole, it has been measured with a great accuracy first in the electron-positron collisions at the LEP and the SLC~\cite{LEP-SLD}, then in the proton-antiproton collisions at the Tevatron~\cite{TevatronStw}.
-At the LHC, a proton-proton collider, the initial fermions and antifermions of the corresponding Drell-Yan (DY) process $pp(q\bar{q})\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^-$ are quarks and antiquarks, acting as partons in the proton, with parton's momentum distributions modeled by the parton distribution functions (PDFs).
-Since quarks and antiquarks would come from either side of the proton beams, the observed forward-backward asymmetry at hadron colliders $(A^h_{FB})$ is diluted from its original $A_{FB}$ value, defined in the parton's center-of-mass frame.
-For the dominant subprocess with $u\bar{u}$ and $d\bar{d}$ initial states, the $u$ and $d$ quarks statistically carry higher energy than their $\bar{u}$ and $\bar{d}$ antiquarks.
-Hence, the observed asymmetry $A^h_{FB}$ along the boost direction of the $Z$ boson reconstructed from its final state dilepton system in the lab frame, is generally not zero.
-The reduction in magnitude from $A_{FB}$ to $A^h_{FB}$ directly reflects the relative difference between quark and antiquark momentum fractions in the proton, and can be used to constrain PDFs.
+The forward-backward asymmetry ($A_{FB}$) of the neutral current process $f_i \bar{f}_i \rightarrow Z/\gamma^* \rightarrow f_j \bar{f}_j$ describes the relative difference between cross sections of the forward and backward scattering.
+It arises from the vector and axial vector couplings of $Z$ to fermions, and is governed by the effective weak mixing angle $\effstw$, which has been measured first in the electron-positron collisions at the LEP and the SLC~\cite{LEP-SLD}, then in the proton-antiproton collisions at the Tevatron~\cite{TevatronStw}.
+At the Large Hadron Collider (LHC), the initial fermions and antifermions of the corresponding Drell-Yan (DY) process $pp(q\bar{q})\rightarrow Z/\gamma^* \rightarrow \ell^+\ell^-$ are quarks and antiquarks, acting as partons in the proton, with their momentum distributions modeled by the parton distribution functions (PDFs).
+Since quarks and antiquarks would come from either side of the proton beams, the observed asymmetry at hadron colliders, denoted as $A^h_{FB}$, is diluted from its original $A_{FB}$ value.
+The reduction in magnitude from $A_{FB}$ to $A^h_{FB}$ directly reflects the difference between quark and antiquark momentum fractions in the proton, and can be used to constrain PDFs.